Philadelphia (film): Plot

 As the case goes to trial, the partners of the firm take the stand, each claiming that Beckett was incompetent and that he had deliberately tried to hide his condition.
-The defense repeatedly suggests that Beckett brought AIDS upon himself via gay sex and is therefore not a victim.
-It is revealed that the partner who noticed Beckett's lesion, Walter Kenton, previously worked with a woman who had contracted AIDS after a blood transfusion and so should have recognized the lesion as being a symptom of an AIDS-related illness.
-According to Kenton, the woman was an innocent victim, unlike Beckett, and he further testifies that he did not recognize Beckett's lesion.
+The defense repeatedly point out Beckett brought AIDS upon himself via willing gay sex with strangers and is therefore not a victim.
+To demonstrate Kenton would recognize the lesion as a symptom of AIDS-related illness, his former co-worker Melissa Benedict—who contracted AIDS after a blood transfusion—is brought in to testify.
+She mentions how his facial expressions showed discomfort around her because of it.
+Kenton denies recognizing Beckett's lesion, and insists Benedict was an innocent victim due to the transfusion, unlike Beckett.
 To prove that the lesions would have been visible, Miller asks Beckett to unbutton his shirt while on the witness stand, revealing that his lesions are indeed visible and recognizable as such.
 Throughout the trial, Miller's homophobia slowly disappears as he and Beckett bond from working together.

 Beckett collapses and is hospitalized after Charles Wheeler, the partner he most admired, testifies against him.
-Another partner, Bob Seidman, confesses that he suspected Beckett had AIDS but never told anyone and didn't allow him to explain himself, which he deeply regrets.
+Another partner, Bob Seidman, confesses that he suspected Beckett had AIDS but never told anyone and refused to let him discuss it, which he deeply regrets.
 During Beckett's hospital stay, the jury votes in his favor, awarding him back pay, damages for pain and suffering, and punitive damages, totaling over $5 million.
-Miller visits the visibly failing Beckett in the hospital after the verdict and overcomes his fear enough to touch Beckett's face.
-After the family leaves the room, Beckett tells his lover Miguel Alvarez that he is "ready."
+Miller visits the visibly frail Beckett in the hospital after the verdict and overcomes his fear enough to touch Beckett's face.
+After the family leaves the room, Beckett tells his lover Miguel Alvarez that he is "ready".
 At the Miller home later that night, Miller and his wife are awakened by a phone call from Alvarez, who tells them that Beckett has died.
 A memorial is held at Beckett's home, where many mourners, including Miller and his family, view home movies of Beckett as a happy child.